-As vice dean for the Health Ecosystem, Mini Kahlon drives the Dell Medical School enterprise focus on innovation to improve health outside the clinic, addressing the broader drivers of health including food and nutrition, physical activity, behavioral change and social isolation.
-She also oversees Dell Med’s work to advance new health products, drugs, devices, diagnostics and digital health tools leveraging the diverse strengths of The University of Texas at Austin and the entrepreneurial ecosystem of the local community.
+As vice dean for the Health Ecosystem, Mini Kahlon, Ph.D., drives the Dell Medical School enterprise focus on innovation to improve health outside the clinic, addressing the broader drivers of health including food and nutrition, physical activity, behavioral change and social isolation.
+She also oversees Dell Med’s work to advance new health products, drugs, devices, diagnostics and digital health tools, leveraging the diverse strengths of The University of Texas at Austin and the entrepreneurial ecosystem of Austin.

-Kahlon is also executive director of Factor Health, a city-wide platform that accelerates the development of sustainable interventions and businesses that effectively address health outcomes by intervening on the broader drivers of health.
-Factor Health launched in 2019 in Austin, in partnership with the Episcopal Health Foundation, and will expand to Houston later this year.
+Kahlon is also founder and director of Factor Health, a real-life health provider network that tests and builds businesses that improve health outside the clinic.
+Factor Health launched in early 2019 in Austin, in partnership with the Episcopal Health Foundation, and expanded to Houston in July 2019.

-As faculty recruit number four and a founding vice dean, Kahlon was integral to the launch of Dell Med in 2014, leading the creation of a vision and mission to match the unparalleled opportunity in Austin to remake health.
+As founding vice dean, Kahlon was integral to the launch of Dell Med in 2014, leading the creation of a vision and mission to match the unparalleled opportunity in Austin to remake health.
 Subsequently, she has driven the development of a fourth pillar for academic medicine at Dell Med, one that structurally and financially begins to prioritize the investment in innovations necessary to demonstrate local impact and address non-clinical drivers of health.

-Prior to joining Dell Med, Kahlon was executive director and chief information officer for the Clinical and Translational Science Institute at the University of California, San Francisco (UCSF).
-Kahlon is a graduate of Bryn Mawr College and received her Ph.D. in Neuroscience from UCSF.
+Prior to joining Dell Med, Kahlon was executive director and chief information officer for the Clinical and Translational Science Institute at the University of California, San Francisco (UCSF), a two-time $200 million recipient of innovation funding from the National Institutes of Health.
+Kahlon is a graduate of Bryn Mawr College and received her doctorate in neuroscience from UCSF.